githubssj/onlyfans-1/README.md

 You can install the binary by running `go install` from the root directory of the project.
 If you are running the binary you can test if it was installed properly by typing `go-of` into your command line.
 All commands will need to have a prefix of `go-of` to run them if you are running the commands via the binary.

 You can also run `go run main.go download photo username1234` when you are in the projects root directory.
+You will need to cd into this directory once you have it pulled down.

 A list of commands can be found [here](https://github.com/januairi/go-of/blob/main/README.md#commands)